syeda27/MonoRARP/Docs/Offline.md

  * Argument to switch from time-dependence to frame-dependence for things like speed calculations.
  * After this is complete, investigate better object detectors.
+ * Test the save_output and other methods in `offline_utils.py` and elsewhere to ensure data integrity.

 ### Guidelines:
  * Create a `data/` folder to store the videos.